Isle of Wight Guru

 2. Tapnell Farm Park

-Jumping pillow at Tapnell Farm Park
+Animal activities board at Tapnell Farm Park

 3. Monkey Haven

-It's not massive but it gets terrific reviews and we enjoyed our day out.
+It's not massive but it gets terrific reviews, and we enjoyed our day out.
 As well as the animals, there's a play area for younger children and a tea room.

-There are occasionally ways to save money on admission in our guide to discounts to Isle of Wight attractions
+There are occasionally ways to save money on admission in our guide to discounts to Isle of Wight attractions.

 Monkey Haven events board